redox-os/website/content/news/this-month-251031.md

 ## Partial systemd Service Configuration Compatibility

-Wildan Mubarok successfully ported the [rustysd](https://github.com/KillingSpark/rustysd) portable systemd-like service manager written in Rust and started nginx and OpenSSH daemon at boot using systemd-like configuration files in the `server-demo` variant.
+Wildan Mubarok successfully ported the [rustysd](https://github.com/KillingSpark/rustysd) written-in-Rust portable systemd-like service manager, and started nginx and OpenSSH daemon at boot using systemd-like configuration files in the `server-demo` variant.

 ## GoAccess on Redox

-The rsm92 (Rafael) contributor ported [GoAccess](https://goaccess.io/), it's the first web analytics program to work on Redox.
+The rsm92 (Rafael) contributor ported [GoAccess](https://goaccess.io/), a powerful web log analyzer for monitoring web traffic.

 <img src="/img/screenshot/goaccess.jpg" class="img-responsive"/>

 ## Cookbook in Rust

-Wildan Mubarok reimplemented the Cookbook scripts in Rust with better performance and more features, he implemented the following items:
+Wildan Mubarok reimplemented the Cookbook (package system) scripts in Rust with better performance and more features.
+He implemented the following items:

 - A TUI to monitor and manage the build process
 - Options to skip, retry or cancel the build process when an error happens